Please ensure Javascript is enabled for purposes of website accessibility

 Transforming Patient Care

 In addition to personalized medicine, data science is facilitating patient monitoring and management through wearable technologies.
 Devices such as smartwatches and fitness trackers collect data on vital signs, physical activity, and even sleep patterns.
 This information can be transmitted to healthcare providers in real-time, enabling continuous monitoring and timely interventions.
-Such innovations empower patients to take an active role in their health and promote a collaborative approach to care, where providers and patients work hand in hand.
+Such innovations empower patients to take an active role in their health and promote a collaborative approach to care.
+In this model, providers and patients work hand in hand.
 Similarly, in planning for the future and navigating legal responsibilities, services like Probate Arizona can help ensure that essential matters are managed accurately and efficiently.

 Impact on Healthcare Operations